Bipolar Disorder and School

 Bipolar disorder and school is always an issue for my families with children or teens with bipolar disorder.

-My kids is fine in school!
-Can they really have bipolar disorder?
+If my kid is okay in school, can they have bipolar disorder?

-Many kids work so hard to keep it together at school, only to completely fall apart when they get home.
-I have heard professionals and families use that information as evidence that a child is not really bipolar.
-In my experience, most symptoms are first noticed by the primary caregiver; in fact they may be isolated to the primary caregiver.
-Often, later the symptoms of bipolar disorder are more noticed by the non primary parent, relatives and friends.
-Eventually the symptoms start spilling over into school.
-Symptoms of bipolar disorder and school don’t always follow this pattern but it is frequently the case.
+Many kids work so hard to keep it together at school, only to entirely fall apart when they get home.
+I have heard professionals and families use that information as evidence that a child could not have bipolar disorder.
+In my experience, most symptoms are first noticed by the primary caregiver; they may be isolated to the primary caregiver.
+Often, later in the progression of the disease, the symptoms become more noticeable to the nonprimary parent, relatives, and friends.
+Eventually, the symptoms start spilling over into school.
+Symptoms of bipolar disorder and school don’t always follow this pattern, but it is frequently the case.

 1) That he does not have bipolar disorder